Who are we?

 What is CSP Network?

-County Sports Partnership Network (CSP Network) is a nationwide network of 44 County Sports Partnerships (CSPs) which are committed to working together to provide a cohesive offer to regional and national agencies, sharing good practice and continually improving the effectiveness of the network.
+County Sports Partnership Network (CSP Network) is a nationwide network of 43 County Sports Partnerships (CSPs) which are committed to Transforming lives through sport and physical activity.

 How does Sport England work with CSPs?

 Sport England invests Core Funding into County Sports Partnerships (CSPs) to provide a primary role in the local delivery of the national Towards an Active Nation strategy.